People First Party (Taiwan): History

 The PFP was founded by James Soong and his supporters after his failed independent bid for the presidency in 2000.
+Soong was previously a member of the Kuomintang but was expelled from the party after he announced an independent presidential bid.
 Soong himself is the chairman, and dominates much of its politics.
 The name of the party, People First (親民), has Confucian connotations.